 How to Encourage Meaningful, Needed Conflict at Work

 Conflict avoidance is most frequently the topic when a conflict in organizations is discussed.
 Conflict resolution, as quickly as possible, is the second most frequent topic.
-It is bad news because meaningful work conflict is a cornerstone in healthy, successful organizations.
-Conflict is necessary for effective problem solving and for effective interpersonal relationships.
+This is bad news because meaningful work conflict is a cornerstone of healthy, successful organizations.
+Conflict is necessary for effective problem solving and effective interpersonal relationships.

 These statements may seem unusual to you.
 If you are like many people, you avoid conflict in your daily work life.
 You see only the negative results of conflict.
 Especially in the Human Resources profession, or as a manager or supervisor, you may even find that you spend too much of your precious time mediating disputes between coworkers.